Minsukim2827/citius/README.md

 You will need the following tools:

 - Java Development Kit (JDK) 8 or newer
-- Any Integrated Development Environment (IDE) that supports Java
+- Any Integrated Development Environment (IDE) that supports Java (Optional if you plan on running the program from an IDE)

 ## Installing

+There are 2 simple ways to play the game:

-- Clone the repository
+#### Clone the repository

 git clone https://github.com/username/CitiusApp.git

 Open the project with your IDE

 Run the Main.java file to start the game

-- Download the repository
+#### Download the repository

-- Run the PlayGame.jar file inside the citius folder
+Run the PlayGame.jar file inside the citius folder

 ## How to Play
 When you start the game, a sequence of colors will flash on the grid.